naev/naev/docs/manual/sec/intro.md

 * `board.lua`: used when the player boards a ship.
 * `comm.lua`: used when the player hails a ship.
 * `common.lua`: changes to the Lua language that are applied to all scripts.
-* `damagetype.xml`: monolithic file of damage types.
-TODO make a directory.
 * `intro`: the introduction text when starting a new game.
 * `landing.lua`: handles how spobs allow the player to land.
 TODO rewrite.
 * `loadscreen.lua`: renders the loading screen.
-* `map.xml`: all images to be rendered when opening the map.
-TODO make a directory.
 * `rep.lua`: internal file for the console.
 Do not modify!!
 * `rescue.lua`: script run when the game detects the player is stranded, such as they have a non-spaceworthy ship and are stuck in an uninhabited spob.
 * `save_updater.lua`: used when updating saves to replace old outfits and licenses with newer ones.